Larry P. Assessments and Related Issues FAQ

 4. A severe discrepancy shall not be primarily the result of limited school experience or poor school attendance.”

 Are the DAYC-2 & DP-3 ok to use with African American students?

 Not a simple answer since there isn’t much guidance given from CDE.
 The short answer is that any test that seeks to measure intellectual ability would not be permitted to be administered to an African American student in California for the purposes of determining Intellectual Disability due to the ruling from the Larry P. case.
-The DAYC-2 is partially an individually administered standardized measure that includes a cognitive scale (synonymous with intelligence) along with other developmental domains.
+The DAYC-2 is a developmental questionnaire that calculate standardized measures that includes a cognitive scale along with other developmental domains.
 CDE has not given CASP any further guidance regarding tests since the 1997 Memorandum found here: https://casponline.org/pdfs/publications/larryp/7.
 CDE_larry_p_memo for letter.pdf